 Guide tracks -- Helen Hunt (dir by John Stevenson) and Kathy Bates (for Wendy Apple's film, FINAL CUT)

-Film dubbing -- the voices of Catherine Deneuve, Marie Christine Barrault, and dozens of others
+Film dubbing -- the voices of Catherine Deneuve, Marie Christine Barrault etc.

-She was the female announcer for PLAYBOY TV (1986) .
+Mimi was the female announcer for PLAYBOY TV in 1986.

 awards and grants